psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-advanced.rst

    └── 7/
        └── t2w_space_0.9mm/

-Previews views, and the starting branch, can be restored with
+Previous views, and the starting branch, can be restored with

 .. code-block:: console